Fear of Public Speaking: Tips for Introverts

-Attention introverts, you can manage your fear of public speaking it just takes knowing (and practising) a few handy tips and techniques.
+Attention introverts, you can manage your fear of public speaking it just takes knowing (and practicing) a few handy tips and techniques.
 Truth be told the speakers you most admire likely suffer nerves, the difference is they know how to overcome them.

 So, what can you do to overcome your fear of public speaking?
 Adoni Media’s Managing Director, Leisa Goddard, has been presenting on television and at gala events and functions for decades.
 Here are some of the top tips she shares when training senior executives and spokespeople ahead of major presentations and keynote speeches.